wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 #Getting Ready to Tango

-Before we get down to coding it is really important that we get our development environment setup so that you can *Tango with Django!* You'll need to ensure that you have everything you need installed on your computer.
-This chapter outlines the five key components that you need to get setup.
+Before we get down to coding it is really important that we get our development environment setup so that you can *Tango with Django!* You'll need to ensure that you have all the necessary components installed on your computer.
+This chapter outlines the five key components that you need to be aware or, setup and use:

 * Working with the Command Line
 * *Python* and your *Python* installation